Opinion | Abolish the electoral college

 We believe that Mr. Trump’s election was a sad event for the nation; his reelection would have been a calamity; we hope Mr. Thiessen is wrong about 2024.
 But we would be making this argument no matter which party seemed likely to benefit.
 If Democratic nominee John F. Kerry hadn’t lost Ohio by just 120,000 votes in 2004, he would have won an electoral college victory despite trailing President George W. Bush by 3 million votes in the national count.
 That would have been a problem, too.

 Americans are not going to be satisfied with leaders who have been rejected by a majority of voters, and they’re right not to be.
-It’s time to let majority rule.
+It’s time to let the majority rule.

 Read more: